NATURE OF WORK

 Graduation from an accredited four-year college or university with major course work in civil engineering or field of specialization appropriate to area of assignment; two (2) years experience in professional engineering work appropriate to the area of assignment; or any equivalent combination of relevant training and experience.

 Certification in the State of Florida as an Engineer-in-Training.
-(E.I.T.).
+(E.I.T.) may be required dependent upon area of assignment.

 Bargaining Unit: Government Supervisors Association - (Professional Unit)